Capturing Smile Dynamics with the Quintic Volatility Model: SPX, Skew-Stickiness Ratio and VIX

 \section{Abstract}

-We introduce the two-factor Quintic Ornstein–Uhlenbeck model, where volatility is modeled as a polynomial of degree five based on the sum of two Ornstein-Uhlenbeck processes {driven by the same Brownian Motion, each mean-reverting at a different speed.} We demonstrate that the Quintic model effectively captures the volatility surfaces of SPX and VIX while aligning with the skew-stickiness ratio (SSR) across maturities ranging from a few days to over two years.
-Furthermore, the Quintic model shows consistency with key empirical stylized facts, notably reproducing the Zumbach effect.
+We introduce the two-factor Quintic Ornstein–Uhlenbeck (OU) model, where volatility is modelled as a degree-five polynomial of the sum of two Ornstein–Uhlenbeck processes driven by the same Brownian motion, each mean-reverting at a different speed.
+We demonstrate that the model effectively captures the volatility surfaces of SPX and VIX while aligning with the skew-stickiness ratio (SSR) across maturities ranging from a few days to over two years.
+Furthermore, it is consistent with key empirical stylized facts, notably reproducing the Zumbach effect.

 \begin{description} \item[JEL Classification:] G13, C63, G10, C45. \item[Keywords:] SPX \& VIX options, Stochastic volatility, Skew-Stickiness-Ratio, Derivative pricing, Calibration, SPX Stylized facts, Quantization \end{description}